Sheepolution/how-to-love/book/chapter5.md

 end
 ```

 Delta time is the time that has passed between the previous and the current update.
-So on computer A, wich runs with 100 fps, delta time on average would be 1 / 100, which is 0.01.
+So on computer A, which runs with 100 fps, delta time on average would be 1 / 100, which is 0.01.

 On computer B, delta time would be 1 / 200, which is 0.005.